Galaxy S20 5G: Everything to know about 5G on Samsung's latest phones

 Samsung's Galaxy S20, S20 Plus and S20 Plus Ultra hit stores on Friday, March 6 and with it, the first big 5G launch gets underway.
 While the Galaxy S10 line from last year was largely 4G-focused, Samsung's S20 phones are the first major family of devices to incorporate 5G on every US carrier, and they're ready from the get-go to tap into the country's nascent 5G networks.
 Since the launch of 5G in 2019, networks have matured and 5G phones are more capable thanks to the upgraded 5G-compatible Qualcomm chips inside them.
 All the S20 phones will support 5G in addition to 4G LTE in the US on all four major carriers.

 But that's not to say each carrier will be getting the same phones or that each experience will be the same.
-If you're considering buying an S20 for the 5G capabilities, here is what you'll need to know.
+If you're considering buying an S20 for the 5G capabilities, here's what you'll need to know.

 The devices